AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

 -----------------------
 Currently jupyterHub is available only within Aalto networks, at https://jupyter.triton.aalto.fi.
-If you are not within the Aalto networks (aalto open is not), either connect to the VPN set up the :ref:`proxy as described in the section below <jupyter-proxy-setup>`.
+If you are not within the Aalto networks (aalto open is not), either connect to the Aalto VPN (see `it.aalto.fi <https://it.aalto.fi>`__ or :doc:`../../aalto/remoteaccess`, this is the easiest and best supported) or set up a SSH proxy as described right below.
 You must also have a :doc:`Triton account <../accounts>`.

 Once you log in, you must start your single-user server.
 There are